6 of the best Korean moisturizers for dry skin.

 Belif The True Cream Aqua Bomb

-The aqua bomb certainly makes a splash.
+The aqua bomb makes huge a splash.
+As it’s one of the best.

 This popular moisturizer is a great all-rounder, meaning you can use it day and night.